dpshorten/CoTETE.jl/docs/src/index.md

 ![knn](knn.png)

-In real applications the underlying distribution ``P(\mathbf{Z})`` is unkown (if it were known we probably wouldn't need the estimator), but we have observed the set of samples from it in some experiment or data collection.
+In real applications, the underlying distribution ``P(\mathbf{Z})`` is unkown (if it were known we probably wouldn't need the estimator), but we have observed the set of samples from it in some experiment or data collection.
 Our strategy for estimating the entropy is to go through each of the sample points ``\mathbf{z}_i`` and find an estimate of the probability density